Certificate in Social Innovation

 The Certificate is open to all students, from any major, whether they already have a business/entrepreneurial/political science background or not.
 The Certificate is also open to students from the MA in Art History program and from the Continuing Education programs.

-The Certificate in Social Innovation provides students with an understanding of frameworks, tools and methods to advance social innovation.
 To earn the Certificate students will have to satisfactorily complete the following:

 Academics - A 3-credit course to be chosen from: